RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/desktop/spotify.desktop
 ```

 On macOS there are two ways to create shortcuts to applications, the first option is .app folders which can be directly executed by ES-DE and the second option is aliases.
-To create an alias for an appliction, right click on it in Finder, then select _Make Alias_.
-Following this move the alias file to the `ports` or `desktop` ROMs directory.
-As a final step you need to add the .app extension to the file.
+The easiest way to create an alias is to open two Finder windows, one for your Applications folder and one for your ~/ROMs/desktop folder.
+Then you can simply drag an application over to the desktop folder which will automatically create an alias file.
+Alternatively you can right click on an application and select _Make Alias_ and then copy the file over.
+As a final step you need to add the .app extension to the alias file so that ES-DE can find it on startup.
+Note that this extension will not be visible in Finder, but if you right click on the file and select _Get Info_ you will see the .app extension in the info window.

 Here's an example using alias files on macOS:
 ```
-~/ROMs/desktop/Chess.app
+~/ROMs/desktop/RetroArch.app
 ~/ROMs/desktop/System Preferences.app
 ```